ashllesshaaB/cardiac-disease-prediction/README.md

 ## ⭐ Note

-This project is developed for academic purposes and demonstrates the use of machine learning in healthcare prediction.
+This project demonstrates the application of machine learning and neural networks in healthcare prediction and includes advanced features like explainability and user interaction.